cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/whats-open-data.md

 * Rows in gray indicate that the activity’s approval was reversed or not approved.
 We keep it there for reference or in case that changes.
 * If the only change to an activity is the PDF being updated, there’s no update needed to what’s open data.
 * The Governor’s office usually does not provide statuses or details in a uniform way.
 It is up to the content team to provide uniformity while still being accurate.
-* Ignore the schools row in the Google Sheet.
 * While conversations are in progress, edit the Google Sheet instead of the WordPress file as this is easier.

 The WordPress **What’s open data file** is where we make changes that are reflected on the live site.